dbfun/docker.mailbrocker/README.md

 -----END PUBLIC KEY-----
 ```

-You will need to create a new TXT record in your DNS server (`mailtester._domainkey.site.ru`).
+You will need to create a new TXT record in your DNS server (`mailtester._domainkey.site.com`).

 After that send a test letter to the dedicated address (see `API_REPLY_MTA_REPORT_TO` in config file) and wait for a response.
 The reply letter must be signed and verified.